tnevolin/mom_unit_mod/README.md

 | Priests |  |  |  |  |  |
 | H.Men Magicians |  |  |  |  |  |

-Not sure what to do with range units.
-They seem to be weak as they are.
-However, they are very useful in some situations.
-For example, Bowmen are just awesome against phantom warriors and beast.
-So, I guess, they should stay at least half as week as their similarly priced infantry units.

 ### Warship

 * Limited shots to 10.